 Indiana

-To qualify to take the journeyman examination and become licensed, you must provide evidence of at least four years in an apprenticeship approved by the commission or be a licensed plumber in another state.
+Licensing requirements: To qualify to take the journeyman examination and become licensed, you must provide evidence of at least four years in an apprenticeship approved by the commission or be a licensed plumber in another state.

-To qualify to take the contractor examination and become licensed, you must be an Indiana resident, at least 18 years old, and provide evidence that you have completed at least four years in an apprenticeship approved by the commission, be a licensed plumber in another state, or provide proof of four years in the plumbing business under the direction of a licensed plumbing contractor.
+To qualify to take the contractor exam and become licensed, you must be an Indiana resident, at least 18 years old, and provide evidence that you have completed at least four years in an apprenticeship approved by the commission, be a licensed plumber in another state, or provide proof of four years in the plumbing business under the direction of a licensed plumbing contractor.

 View the full Indiana Plumbing Licensing Requirements.